e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `needs_calling_task`) and one handle; input-only and output-only are degenerate uses, and the GUI is an ordinary device ([§11.6][s11-6]).

-<a id="g-diagnostic-cell"></a>**diagnostic cell** — the single-writer cell each rostered device and the loop
+<a id="g-diagnostic-cell"></a>**diagnostic cell** — the per-writer cell each rostered device, the harness
-itself owns for runtime diagnostics and liveness: a bounded ring (capacity 16) of diagnostic values plus per-kind suppressed counts — the bound being the rate limit itself — and an atomic heartbeat timestamp, taken by the loop with `atomicswap` at the frame-top drain and frozen into the published status
+register and the loop itself own for runtime diagnostics and liveness: a bounded ring (capacity 16) of diagnostic values plus per-kind suppressed counts — the bound being the rate limit itself — and an atomic heartbeat timestamp, taken by the loop with `atomicswap` at the frame-top drain and frozen into the published status